| | FCC Notice of Apparent Liability - Unlicensed Operations

 that power level or to operate an STL facility.

-16. In addition to operating pirate FM and STL facilities,
+16. In addition to operating pirate FM and STL facilities, Mr. Brewer also has engaged in marketing unauthorized FM

 broadcast transmitting equipment, in willful violation of